 PAUL D KENNY

-My first book, Populism and Patronage: Why Populists Win Elections in India, Asia, and Beyond (forthcoming with Oxford University Press) demonstrates a causal link between the disruption of political patronage networks and the electoral success of populist candidates.
-My research has previously been published or is forthcoming in the British Journal of Political Science and Government & Opposition among other journals.
-Full details of published research and work in progress are listed below.
+My first book, Populism and Patronage: Why Populists Win Elections in India, Asia, and Beyond (Oxford University Press, 2017), which won the American Political Science Association's 2018 Robert A. Dahl Award, shows how the disruption of political patronage networks leads to the electoral success of populist candidates.
+A second book, Populism in Southeast Asia (Cambridge University Press, 2019), examines the political economy of populism in the region.
+My research has been published in the British Journal of Political Science and The Journal of Politics among other journals.

 I am currently working on two book projects, Buying Power: The Economics of Populism from Ancient Greece to the Present, which examines the economic foundations of populism across democratic history, and Killing Democracy: Rodrigo Duterte and the War on Drugs in the Philippines (with Nicole Curato and Ronald Holmes), which explores the relationships between popular concerns over crime, charismatic leadership, and democracy in the Philippines.